canada-ca/Open_First_Whitepaper/7_Next_Steps.md

 - require that all new purchases, upgrades or migrations actively and fairly consider OSS, starting immediately;
 - factor in the use of OSS when calculating total cost of ownership (TCO) of a solutions including exit or transition costs;
-- select OSS on the basis of its additional inherent flexibility, when there is no significant overall (full-lifecycle) cost difference with proprietary solutions;
+- select OSS on the basis of its additional inherent flexibility, when there is no significant overall (full-lifecycle) cost difference with closed-source solutions;
 - update cloud adoption strategy to reflect direction on OSS;
 - use OSS components in our development projects;